ibm-cloud-docs/speech-to-text/formatting.md

 #### German
 {: #smart-formatting-de-de}

--   Date formatting has support for both numeric and name for months (for example, `zweiter` is same as `februar`).
+-   Date formatting has support for both numbers and name for months (for example, `zweiter` is same as `februar`).
 The dates are formatted as `DD.MM.YYYY`.
 -   Times are identified by keywords, for example, `nach` `uhr`, `vor`, `minuten`.
 Time is formatted as 24-hr clock : `HH:MM:SS`.
--   Telephone numbers should have 3-4 digit area code starting with `0` followed by 8-digit number.
+-   Telephone numbers must have a 3-4 digit area code starting with `0` followed by a 8-digit number.
 Country code (+49) is optional.
-Area code should not start with `0` if country code is used.
+Area code must not start with `0` if country code is used.
 Numbers are formatted as `+49 [N]NN NNNNNNNN` or `0[N]NN NNNNNNNN`.
 -   Most Currency symbols are substituted for strings in appropriate contexts, for example, `dollar`, `cent`, `euro`, `yen`.
--   Internet email addresses with common format ( for example, `[alphanumeric+symbols]+ ät [alphanumeric punkt]+ domainname` ) are formatted.
+-   Internet email addresses with common format (for example, `[alphanumeric+symbols]+ ät [alphanumeric punkt]+ domainname` ) are formatted.
 -   Web URLs, both short and long form, are formatted.
-It includes protocol (`http/s`), subdomain (`www`), ports (`443,80`) and paths (`/help/abc`)
+It includes protocol (`http/s`), subdomain (`www`), ports (`443`, `80`) and paths (`/help/abc`)
--   Cardinals less than nine are not converted in order to avoid odd or ambiguous conversions.
+-   Cardinals less than nine are not converted to avoid odd or ambiguous conversions.
--   Ordinals and fractions formatting are supported.
+-   Formatting of ordinals and fractions are supported.
 -   Most of the punctuation symbols are added for special keywords that occur in appropriate places.
-When you use smart formatting, the service substitutes spoken/dictated punctuation symbols for the keyword strings.
+When you use smart formatting, the service substitutes spoken or dictated punctuation symbols for the keyword strings.
     - `komma` (`,`), `punkt` (`.`), `fragezeichen` (`?`), `ausrufezeichen` (`!`), `semikolon` (`;`), `bindestrich` (`-`).

 ### Smart formatting Examples for German
 {: #smart-formatting-examples-de-de}

 The following table shows examples of final transcripts both with and without smart formatting.
-The transcripts are based on US English audio.
+The transcripts are based on German audio.

 | Entity Type     | Without smart formatting                                                     | With smart formatting   |
 |-----------------|------------------------------------------------------------------------------|-------------------------|